Australia's Qantas to require all employees to be vaccinated against COVID-19 | Business

 Pilots, cabin crew and airport workers will need to be fully vaccinated by Nov.
 15, while other staff will have until March 31, 2022, the airline said.
 There will be exemptions for those who are unable to be vaccinated based on documented medical reasons, which it said was expected to be very rare.

 The airline said a staff poll found that 89% had already been vaccinated or were planning to be and around three-quarters of staff felt it should be a requirement.
-"It's clear that vaccinations are the only way to end the cycle of lockdowns and border closures and for a lot of Qantas and Jetstar employees that means getting back to work again," Qantas Chief Executive Alan Joyce said in a statement.
+"It's clear that vaccinations are the only way to end the cycle of lockdowns and border closures," Qantas Chief Executive Alan Joyce told reporters.

 Qantas this month said it was temporarily idling about 2,500 employees without pay for at least two months in a bid to cope with fresh COVID-19 restrictions in Australia that have slashed domestic travel demand.
 The airline has previously said it will require all international passengers to be vaccinated once Australia's borders reopen.